jmbowman/portabase/README.txt

 - Filter the displayed rows using sets of conditions
 - Sort the rows by any combination of columns, each in ascending or descending order
-- Page navigation buttons, with a custom number of rows per page
+- Optional page navigation buttons, with a custom number of rows per page
 - Add, delete, rearrange, and rename columns at any time
 - Specify default values for columns
 - View summary statistics for columns (total, average, min, max, etc.)